|Season (15 Dec 2018 - 22 Dec 2018)|

 On top of the Mount Ulriken you can try the new Zipline!
 The Zipline is a fun and exciting activity with breathtaking views of the city and the surrounding fjords.
 Read more about Zipline and buy tickets online here.

 Beside the viewing platform, Restaurant Sky:skraperen serves "fish in the mountains" and other local specialities.
 If you fancy a refreshment up on a mountainside, shopping among the clouds, enjoying exciting activities or mountain walks high above Western Norway’s beautiful capital city, then this is definitely the tour for you.
-During May - September you can enjoy "Ulriken by night" - a 3 or 4 course dinner including the cable car.
+During April - September you can enjoy "Ulriken by night" - a 3 or 4 course dinner.
 You can book "Ulriken by night" here at visitBergen.com.

 Pick-up service available for groups from the cruise terminal and hotels.
 Meals can also be arranged for groups at the summit.